tcatarina/y2jb-updater/README.md

 # Y2JB Updater

+# **THIS BRANCH IS PUBLIC TO PROVIDE THE ELF FIX for the y2jb_updater.py because I can't do a pull request.
+Once that gets resolved I'll set this back to private.
+The specific y2jb_updater.py in this repo will let you update without having FTP on a non-jailbroken console. **

 This project provides a payload and an HTTP server used for updating the Y2JB files on your PlayStation 5 using a local PC.
 This should help people that do not want to restore a new backup every time a new update is released.

 **Credits:**